 Experts predict some locations around the world will be more severely affected by climate change than others.
 This was one of the most important factors in my decision to move from Northern Illinois to Colombia four years ago.

-As I write this week’s missive, I’m sitting on my balcony, enjoying 75°F weather, and smiling as I look at my friends’ photos online showing the results of the early blizzard that dumped over a foot of snow on the Midwestern United States recently.
+As I write this article, I’m sitting on my balcony, enjoying 75°F weather, smiling as I look at my friends’ photos online showing the results of the early blizzard that dumped over a foot of snow on parts of the United States recently.

 Expected Effects Of Climate Change

-NASA reports these possible changes over the next century:
+NASA reports these likely changes over the next century:

 - More frequent wildfires.